-We began to reevaluate the overarching strategy, realizing that we needed to push ourselves more in a position of defense rather than offense.
-But let us go back to our interests.
+We began to reevaluate the overarching strategy, realizing that we needed to push ourselves more in a position of defense rather

 Today, there is an urgent threat posed by AQAP and other terrorists, as my colleague has enunciated.
 The ongoing war has now become a civil conflict between a panoply of forces.
 It has morphed into a civil conflict with Yemeni militias and security services and Iranian-backed Houthis, plus former President Saleh on one side against a range of Yemeni militias and the Government of Yemen forces on the other side.
 It has reached a stalemate, as we have heard.